klepikhina/klepikhina.github.io/hike_log/_posts/2023-10-1-MonicaMeadows.md

   <img src="https://klepikhina.s3.amazonaws.com/Hike/2023/October/MonicaMeadows/coffee.jpg" width="1000">&nbsp;
 </p>

 Our goal was to do a little fall hike and do some larch spotting.
 Boyyy did views deliver.
-Not only did we fins larches, but we also found the first snow of the year!
+Not only did we find larches, but we also found the first snow of the year!

 <p align="center">
   <img src="https://klepikhina.s3.amazonaws.com/Hike/2023/October/MonicaMeadows/firstpeaksighting.jpg" width="500">&nbsp;